Juxtaposy/Astek/README.md

 specified while setting up Tomcat server.

 ------------------------- Tomcat ------------------------------

+- Second way of running, without using any IDE:
+1) Download Apache Tomcat from: https://tomcat.apache.org/
+2) Install Java JRE/JDK-11.
+3) Install Apache Tomcat and specify path to JRE or JDK.
+4) Extract Astek.rar project folder to:
+/YourApacheInstallationFolder/Tomcat/webapps/
-- Second way of running, without using any IDE, requires downloading Apache Tomcat from: https://tomcat.apache.org/ as well as Java JRE/JDK-11.
-After installing Apache Tomcat and specifying path to JRE or JDK, Astek.rar project folder has to be extracted to: /YourApacheInstallationFolder/Tomcat/webapps/ Make sure that within .../Tomcat/lib folder there is servlet-api.jar file present.
+5) Make sure that within .../Tomcat/lib folder there is servlet-api.jar file present.
 It is required when building your app.
+6) Run Tomcat.exe server from Tomcat/bin folder
+7) Navigate in your browser to: localhost:8080/Astek or localhost:8080/Astek/index.jsp.
+If site fails to load, check Tomcat command line for other port which might have been used by the server.

 - Because Tomcat requires specific folder and files organisation, Astek.rar is prepared webapp folder for this type of setup.

 - When finished, simply run Tomcat server from Tomcat/bin folder and open the browser.
-Navigate to: localhost:8080/Astek or localhost:8080/Astek/index.jsp If site fails to load, check Tomcat command line for other port which might have been used by the server.

 ------------------------ Build --------------------------------

 - Astek.rar comes in built form, requiring only unzipping in destination folder.
 If recompilation is required, source files are located in Astek/src folder.
+Destination folder for complied classes is WEB-INF/classes/

 - Eclipse project should be built in a standard manner.
+Simply run index.jsp inside the project.

 ------------------------ Tests JUNIT4--------------------------

 - Basic tests can be run from the IDE.
 Their task is to check basic performance of Class methods and ensure correct logic of operations.

 Servlets were tested manually on running Tomcat local server.

 ----------------------------------------------------------------
 ---------------------- Running Application ---------------------

 - Simple application for reimbursement calculations.

 ------------------------ New claim -----------------------------

 - Click "New claim" button to start calculating new claim or "Admin Panel" in top right corner for administration tools.